Tushetians: Subgroups

 The Tush divide themselves into two groups, the Chagma-Tush, who speak the local Georgian dialect and the Tsova-Tush, also known as Bats or Batsbi, who speak the Bats language, a Nakh language.
 Most Bats also speak Georgian, to which there is a continuing trend of linguistic assimilation.
 Despite differences in language and culture (to a degree), both Chagma- and Tsova-Tush consider themselves to be part of the larger group of Tush, which in turn is considered a subgroup of Georgians.

-Appearance

-Anthropologically Tushetians have an Eastern Georgian type of face, with light colored eyes and hair color ranging from blonde to brown.

 Culture

-Traditionally, the Tushs are sheep herders.
+Traditionally, the Tushetians are shepherds.
 Tushetian Guda cheese (Not to be confused with European Gouda cheese, with which it shares neither the features nor the making technique) and high quality wool was famous and was exported to Europe and Russia.
 Even today sheep and cattle breeding is the leading branch of the economy of highland Tusheti.
 The local shepherds spend the summer months in the highland areas of Tusheti but live in the lowland villages of Zemo Alvani and Kvemo Alvani in wintertime.
 Their customs and traditions are similar to those of other eastern Georgian mountaineers, such as the Khevsurs and Pshavs.

 Like most Georgian groups, they are mainly Georgian Orthodox Christian in religion.